 - 1.1.
-Prior to his resignation on 06 March 2018, Sanjay Kumar Mehta ("Mr Mehta") has been holding position as director of Beaufort Management Services Ltd (the "Company") which holds a Management Licence issued by the Financial Services Commission (the "FSC") since 07 December 2010. - 1.2.
-According to an Indictment dated 28 February 2018, the Company and its General Manager, namely Mr Arvinsingh Canaye ("Mr. Canaye"), have been, inter alia, charged with conspiracy to commit securities fraud, money laundering conspiracy and conspiracy to defraud the United States of America. - The Company's Management Licence was suspended by the FSC with effect from 02 March 2018 and an investigation (the "Investigation") was launched into the Company's business. - 1.4.
-On 16 July 2020, Mr Mehta has been given written notice by the FSC of its intention to refer the matter to the EC and he has been provided with the opportunity to make written representations on the matter.
-He did not make any written representations to the FSC. - 1.5.
-This matter was subsequently referred to the EC by the Chief Executive of the FSC in accordance with section 53(1) of the FSA for such action as it deems appropriate.
+Chan Yew Poa Yat ('Mr Poa Yat') has been, since 09 February 2010, holding position as director of Beaufort Management Services Ltd (the "Company"), which holds a Management Licence issued by the Financial Services Commission (the "FSC") since 07 December 2010.
+He has resigned from this position on 31 January 2018. - 1.2.
+According to an Indictment dated 28 February 2018, the Company and its General Manager, namely Mr Arvinsingh Canaye ("Mr. Canaye"), have been, inter alia, charged with conspiracy to commit securities fraud, money laundering conspiracy and conspiracy to defraud the United States of America.
+These events occurred from July 2017 to January 2018, while he held position as director of the Company. - The Company's Management Licence was suspended by the FSC with effect from 02 March 2018 and an investigation (the "Investigation") was launched into the Company's business. - 1.4.
+On 16 July 2020, Mr Poa Yat have been given written notice by the FSC of its intention to refer the matter to the Enforcement Committee (the "EC") and he has been given the opportunity to make written representations on the matter.
+He made written representations to the FSC by letter dated 03 August 2020. - 1.5.
+This matter was subsequently referred to the EC by the Chief Executive of the FSC in accordance with section 53(1) of the Financial Services Act (the "FSA") for such action as it deems appropriate.